Travel Back in Time & Escape the Modern World

 The journey time between Tenterden and Bodiam is around 50 minutes each way and from 22nd June our great value Freedom Tickets allow you to hop on, hop off any of the trains operating on the day of your visit.

-Many of our trains include carriages with old-fashioned family compartments – perfect if you prefer your own personal space.
-The Ticket Inspector will be pleased to advise availability on your train – there’s an £8 supplement for up to 8 people to occupy a compartment.
+Some of our trains include carriages with old-fashioned family compartments – perfect if you prefer your own personal space.
+The Ticket Inspector will be pleased to advise availability on your train – there’s an £8 single journey supplement for up to 8 people to occupy a compartment.

 Book Online & Save